wen-l-liu/HotSpot/README.md

   - Copilot assisted in optimising and simplifying my Django view functions, suggesting efficient query patterns and helping to minimise unnecessary database calls for faster performance.
 - **Automated Unit Testing:**
   - Copilot assisted in generating initial test cases, helping to cover edge cases and improve the robustness of the application.

+### Overall Impact

+Using Copilot transformed the workflow, reducing the time taken for ideas to move from the brain to the machine.
+While not every suggestion was perfect, the AI served as a valuable collaborator, enhancing both technical and problem-solving skills.

 ## Future Enhancements